-Tofacitinib is well-absorbed, with an oral bioavailability of 74%.
-Coadministration of tofacitinib with a high-fat meal resulted in no changes in AUC while C{max} was reduced by 32%.
-In clinical studies, tofacitinib was administered without regard to meal.
+Coadministration of tofacitinib 11 mg prolonged-release tablet with a high-fat meal resulted in no changes in AUC while $C{max}$ was increased by 27%.

 After intravenous administration, the volume of distribution is 87 L. Approximately 40% of circulating tofacitinib is bound to plasma proteins.
-Tofacitinib binds predominantly to albumin and does not appear to bind to α 1-acid glycoprotein.
+Tofacitinib binds predominantly to albumin and does not appear to bind to $\alpha$ 1-acid glycoprotein.
 Tofacitinib distributes equally between red blood cells and plasma.